Super Rugby Aotearoa: Crusaders barge past Blues in bruising derby

 The game exploded into life in the second half when referee Paul Williams awarded a contentious scrum penalty to the Blues five metres out from the Crusaders line.
 Akira Ioane tapped quickly and a couple of wide passes later brother Rieko Ioane crashed over to give the Blues a six-point lead after Braydon Ennor charged Otere Black's attempted conversion.

 That strike sparked something within Mo'unga, the All Blacks first five-eighth pushing his side towards victory.
-Not long after a cheeky quick restart Mo'unga delivered a brilliant cut-out ball that put George Bridge into space on the outside.
+Not long after a cheeky quick restart that caught the Blues napping Mo'unga delivered a brilliant double pump cut-out ball that put George Bridge into space on the outside.
 Bridge found Mitchell Drummond back on the inside, and the Crusaders stole a one-point lead for the first time in the match.

 It was this moment that turned the match.